 - food security

 - climate change

 - higher education.

-The GCG's academic program is led by the Chinese University of Hong Kong, serving as a bridge between Chinese and Western thought to provide a global perspective on the world's most populous nation.
-The GCG takes an interdisciplinary approach to China and incorporates the research strengths that exist in WUN across Chinese economy, society, social policy, politics, history, anthropology, literature, visual and performing arts, and religion to offer a broad view of China - both in terms of how China sees the world and how the world sees China.
+The GCG’s program serves as a bridge between Chinese and Western thought to provide a global perspective on the world’s most populous nation.
+The GCG takes an interdisciplinary approach to China and incorporates the research strengths that exist in WUN across Chinese economy, society, social policy, politics, history, anthropology, literature, visual and performing arts, and religion to offer a broad view of China – both in terms of how China sees the world and how the world sees China.

 Building upon the work of its predecessor, the WUN Contemporary China Centre, the GCG is developing strong linkages with government, NGOs and industry as well as with leading academic partners beyond the network to serve as a key knowledge partner on contemporary issues facing China and the world.

 The WUN Global China Group Strategic Plan 2015-17 outlines the objectives and strategies for the Global China Group.